jrpereirajr/iris-fhirfy/README.md

 You can also try the API using the provided [Postman collection](./openapi/iris-fhirfy.postman_collection.json).

-#### Trying without a LLM service API key

-The anwsers got while developing the project was presented as mocks, so you can try the API without a LLM service API key.

-To access the mocks, just append `?mockName=<mockName>` to the URL.
+To call the API using mocked data, just append `?mockName=<mockName>` to the URL.
 For instance:

 ```bash
 # note: if you are running inside the container replace the port 52773 to 32783